 Decluttering Mistakes

-There are two HUGE mistakes many people make when attempting to clear clutter from their homes:
+There are five HUGE mistakes many people make when attempting to clear clutter from their homes.
+These are the two biggest mistakes of all:

 1. They go about the futile process of trying to ORGANIZE their clutter, and